ibm-cloud-docs/cloud-object-storage/basics/developers.md

 ## Using the API

-There isn't a focused command line utility for managing data stored in {{site.data.keyword.cos_short}}.
+There isn't an 'official' command line utility for managing data stored in {{site.data.keyword.cos_short}}, although S3 API compatible tools like the [AWS CLI](/docs/services/cloud-object-storage/cli/aws-cli.html) will work using [HMAC credentials](/docs/services/cloud-object-storage/hmac/credentials.html) for compatibility.
 As IAM tokens are relatively easy to work with, `curl` is a good choice for basic testing and interaction with your storage.
 More information can be found in [the `curl` reference](/docs/services/cloud-object-storage/cli/curl.html), as well as [the API reference documentation](/docs/services/cloud-object-storage/api-reference/about-compatibility-api.html).